 - New Application Post Marriage- If a woman changes her surname after marriage, she may apply for a new PAN instead of requesting a correction in her existing PAN which again leads to double PAN against a single individual.

-- NRI applicants: Non-Resident Indians when arrive in India to do business or perform a commercial transaction requiring PAN, they apply for a PAN card and complete their desired transaction.
+- NRI applicants: Non-Resident Indians when arriving in India to do business or perform a commercial transaction requiring PAN, they apply for a PAN card and complete their desired transaction.
 However, when they return back to the country after many years, they tend to apply for a new PAN altogether to re-conduct business in India, thus, creating multiple PANs against their name.

 Whatever may be the reason, an individual (more accurately an entity) is not allowed to have more than one PAN.
-It is a punishable offence and can attract penalty or legal action.
+It is a punishable offence and can attract PAN penalty or legal action.